 - Interviewer is able to explain questions that the interviewee doesn’t understand and can also ask follow-up questions

-- Can gather detailed responses, body-language also allowing interviewer to come to accurate conclusions about the customer’s opinions.
+- Can gather detailed responses and interpret body-language, allowing interviewer to come to accurate conclusions about the customer’s opinions.

 - Time-consuming and expensive to interview everyone in the sample